softwareshinobi/softwareshinobi/readme.md

 the.software.shinobi@gmail.com

-## Before You Go
+## Before You Go...

-Thanks for stopping by.
+So thanks for stopping by.

 I'd love to have you over again.

 Until then, may the Universe give you all that you truly desire.

-*The Light In Me Acknowledges The Light In You.*
+*The light in me acknowledges the light in you.*

 umm...

 K. Tks.
 Byeee.

 --

-Regards,

-Software Shinobi
+From my Universe to yours with lots of love,

+Troy "Software Shinobi" Burney

 https://www.allmylinks.com/software-shinobi